Peppermint Green Tea

 If that wasn’t enough, a large-scale Japanese study published in The Journal of the American Medical Association recently indicated that Green Teas including Gunpowder Teas may provide frequent consumers with a longer lifespan.

-This loose leaf green tea has also shown in recent studies its can help with bile flow, so its you suffer from irritable bowel syndrome drinking a cup of tea like this one could help towards a more confitable life.
+This loose leaf green tea has also shown in recent studies, the health benefits of green tea can help with bile flow, so its you suffer from irritable bowel syndrome drinking a cup of tea like this one could help towards a more confitable life.

 Health PointsDetox, Hydration, Refreshing, Relaxing, Weight Loss